cloudflare/pint/docs/configuration.md

 - `publicURI` - optional URI to use instead of `uri` in problems reported to users.
   Set it if Prometheus links used by pint in comments submitted to BitBucket or GitHub should use different URIs then the one used by pint when querying Prometheus.
-  If not set `uri` will be used instead.
+  If not set, `uri` will be used instead.
 - `failover` - list of URIs to try (in order they are specified) if `uri` doesn't respond to requests or returns an error.
 This allows to configure fail-over Prometheus servers to avoid CI failures in case main Prometheus server is unreachable.